sowole-aims/Medical-Insurance-Fraud-Detection/README.md

 We are working with 2015 Medicare Data of Y2015_33010.xlsx, which contains surgery data and can be gotten from: https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/Part-B-National-Summary-Data-File/Overview.html

 This is a first work on this project.
-The work is still in progress
+Stayed tuned as the work is still in progress!